cihanb/Redis-Enterprise-LoadGen/README.md

 * -hs=host address DB-Endpoint:DB-Port:DB-Password.

 ## Operation parameters
-Specify the operation (action) to perform. "load" to load data and "query" to execute N1QL queries over data.
+Specify the operation (action) to perform. "load" to load data and "sync" to execute N1QL queries over data.
 Use multi threading to parallelize the operations.
 * -op=operation to perform.
 Can be set to query, load.
 Defaults to '-op=load'.
 * -tc=execution thread count.
 Defaults to '-tc=1'. tc can parallelize execution for better performance.
 Each thread gets an equal share of the load or query execution over an independent connection.